German banks say faster buildup of euro zone bank fund 'unacceptable'

 FRANKFURT A proposed acceleration of payments into the fund to finance euro zone bank closures would put unacceptable strains on German banks, five of Germany's banking associations said in a letter to Finance Minister Wolfgang Schaeuble.

-As agreed so far, the fund would total 55 billion euros ($75.6 billion) over 10 years.
+As agreed so far, the fund would total 55 billion euros (45.4 billion pounds) over 10 years.
 But EU officials are worried that might not be enough, and have asked that the deadlines for payment and full mutualisation of contributions be halved.

 The chairman of euro zone finance ministers, Jeroen Dijsselbloem, said on Tuesday the ministers were discussing several ways of ensuring the fund would always have enough cash and that he expected a compromise deal in March.